In many respects, the complicated tangle of strategic agility can be boiled down to three basic factors: the market, the organization, and the human.

 Getting leaders ready to be agility architects may be the most important step in securing the survival and success of your organization.
 The implication for leadership development is profound, as building agility architects, not mere survivors, is a different task.

-— Professor Joe Perfetti is an expert in corporate finance and strategy; Tony O’Driscoll is professor at Duke University’s Fuqua School of Business; Michael Canning is global head of new businesses at Duke CE; Scott Koerwer is an entrepreneur in higher education and business.
+— Professor Joe Perfetti is an expert in corporate finance and strategy; Tony O’Driscoll is professor at Duke University’s Fuqua School of Business; Michael Canning is global managing director of innovation and new commercial models at Duke CE; Scott Koerwer is an entrepreneur in higher education and business.
 Joe Perfetti and Scott Koerwer are faculty in Duke CE’s online course on Building Strategic Agility.
 An adapted version of this article appeared on the Dialogue Review website.